Graham · Central Highlands

 - How hard is Carn Salachaidh?

-- Where do I park for Carn Salachaidh?
+- Where's the parking for Carn Salachaidh?

-- Can I bring my dog up Carn Salachaidh?
+- Can dogs go up Carn Salachaidh?

 - Poor.
 Remote Glen Calvie / Croick area; weak on all networks.